roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_15.md

  L: 47.0mm, W: Head- 22.0mm, Bow- 6.0mm, D: 13.5mm
 ### Weight
  6.1g
-### Description
- It looks like it was a ’bent-stem' fibula, but the catch was broken off.
-The spring is fairly short/small, and it looks like there are small knobs on the ends of the spring.

 [Previous]({% link Roman Military Fibulae/fibula_14.md %}) | [Next]({% link Roman Military Fibulae/fibula_16.md %})